 Poor Driving Practice and a Big Pet Peeve

 Safety on the road also means being a contributor to good driving practice.
-Passing lanes in America are designated as left hand lanes in most locations.
-A right hand pass may be necessary in some circumstances, but should remain a last resort or emergency option.
-Slow trucks may annoy passenger motorists, but in order for safety and peaceful driving to rule to road, keep your passing to the left.
+Passing lanes in America are designated as left-hand lanes in most locations.
+A right-hand pass may be necessary in some circumstances, but should remain a last resort or emergency option.
+Slow trucks may annoy passenger motorists, but in order for safety and peaceful driving to rule the road, keep your passing to the left.

 Veteran trucker, Robert Allen, who runs the Real Truck Driver Blog adds a twist on this common pet peeve, saying, “I also get pissed off when I am going the speed limit, and a car passes me, then slows down to less than the speed that I am traveling and he or she is not exiting, but just does not want to be behind a semi truck.”

 The safest option for passing a semi-truck is on the left side, where you have a passing lane available.
 Always use a turn signal, and after completing the pass, do not cut directly in front of the truck.
 Accelerate a safe distance beyond the truck, signal again, and move back into the right lane if desired.